 |Programs and other stuff

-and old, entranced.
-Stories and 5 different musical instruments make his shows kids will talk about
+young and old, entranced.
+Stories and 5 different musical instruments make his shows kids

-stories of growing up with his next-door neighbor Denny or relating traditional tales, Mike blends
+telling his stories of growing up with his next-door neighbor Denny or relating traditional

 HUGO'S COMIN' TO TOWN

-Unlike his famous brother who typically talks to one kid at a time, Hugo sings secular holiday songs
+program.
+Unlike his famous brother who typically talks to one kid at a time, Hugo sings

 This program works best for the 8 and under crowd.